dazdaz/openbsd-google-cloud/README.md

 # OpenBSD QEMU Deployment Script

-A comprehensive bash script that automates the deployment of QEMU and creates patched OpenBSD images for local use and GCP deployment.
+A comprehensive bash script that automates the deployment of QEMU and creates patched OpenBSD images for local use and deployment to Google Cloud.

 ## 🚀 Features